A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Introduction

-In particular the forward equation is a functional stochastic differential equation, while the backward equation has time--delayed generator, that is the generator $f$ can depend, unlike the classical backward stochastic differential equations, on the past values of $Y^{t,\phi}$.
+In system (\ref{FBSDE}) the forward equation is a functional stochastic differential equation, while the backward equation has time--delayed generator, that is the generator $f$ can depend, unlike the classical backward stochastic differential equations (BSDEs), on the past values of $ Y^{t,\phi }$.